-Option 1: Add the cheese between steps 6 and 7 in the recipe.
+Stovetop Option - Add the cheese once the mayo is stirred in.
 Sprinkle the cheese on, let it melt, then scoop into bowls and top with the breadcrumbs and parsley.

 Start with 4 cups of water, add more as needed.
-Pasta that has a quick cook time, under 6 minutes will require closer to 4 cups while pasta at the top of the 10 minute range will take closer to 5.
+Pasta that has a quick cook time, under 6 minutes will require closer to 4 cups while pasta at the top of the 10-minute range will take closer to 5.

-Stovetop Tuna Noodle
+Stovetop Tuna Casserole

 One-Pot Tuna Noodle

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 1 medium white onion, diced